neonephos/outreach/documents/outreach_committee_playbook/social_media/strategy_documents/social_media_strategy_q3_2026_q1_2027.md

 All Social Media efforts will be directed to support the targets laid out in these documents.

+**TODO: ADD FURTHER SECTIONS**

 ## Review Meetings

-In accordance to [Social Media Strategy General Conditions & Rules](../social_media.md#social-media-strategy-document), the required Review Meeting is held monthly as part of the Social Media SIG meeting.
+In accordance to [Social Media Strategy General Conditions & Rules](../social_media.md#social-media-strategy-document), the required Review Meeting is held monthly as part of the [Social Media SIG meeting](https://github.com/neonephos/outreach/tree/outreach-committee-playbook/topics/social_media).

 At a minimum, it consists of: